Charlie Fink: The Man in the White Suit

 Fink wrote the music for the stage adaptation of the Ealing comedy The Man in the White Suit.
 The script was written by Sean Foley, and it starred Stephen Mangan, Sue Johnston and Kara Tointon.
 The show opened at Bath Theatre Royal before running for three months on the West End.
 It was described by Broadway World as "two hours of pure delight".

 Work in film

 Director

 Fink directed many of Noah and the Whale's music videos, including "Give It All Back", "Shape of My Heart", "Tonight's the Kind of Night", and "Two Bodies One Heart".

 He co-directed the music video for "L.I.F.E.G.O.E.S.O.N" with Sophie Muller.

 He also wrote and directed two short films to accompany The First Days of Spring and Heart of Nowhere.
 These were screened in cinemas as well as at a film and music festivals.

+His short film "The Real Thing" was in the official selection at London Film Festival 2024 as well as Norwich Film Festival and Aesthetica Film Festival.